fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_024.md

 Knowing how to figure out the answers to your questions is the most important skill a developer can have.

-## What About Job Hopping During a Recession?
+## What About Job Hopping During A Recession?

 I don't consider recession times to be much of a factor when job hopping.
 It is always a question of how in demand your skills are.
 So far I